scheeloong/scheeloong.github.io/_contents/02-research.md

 * Session-Based Recommendation: How do we recommend in a sequence within a short browsing session?
 * Active Learning: What should you recommend to learn more about the user for personalized recommendations in future?
 * Offline Evaluation: How do we evaluate recommender systems offline, without access to a real online recommender sytem.
 Ideas from Counterfactual Reasoning.
-* Reinforcement Learning Recommendation: Exploration and exploitation trade-offs on recommendation choice to maximize cumulative rewards.
+* Bandit Recommenders: Recommend based on dynamically changing popular items such as News Recommenders.
-* Graph Recommendation: Embedding social networks to features to determine similar nodes.
+* Graph Recommenders: Embedding social networks to features to determine similar nodes.

 ### Seminal Approaches to Recommender Systems
 The popular existing approaches to recommender systems are